oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 * `iss`: REQUIRED.
 The `iss` (subject) claim MUST specify client_id value of the OAuth Client.
 * `aud`: REQUIRED.
 The `aud` (audience) claim MUST specify a value that identifies the authorization server as an intended audience.
 The {{RFC8414}} issuer identifier URL of the authorization server MUST be used as a value for an "aud" element to identify the authorization server as the intended audience of the JWT.
 * `jti`: REQUIRED.
 The `jti` (JWT identifier) claim MUST specify a unique identifier for the Client Attestation PoP.
-The authorization server MAY utilize the `jti` value for replay attack detection, see [](#security-consideration-replay).
+The authorization server can utilize the `jti` value for replay attack detection, see [](#security-consideration-replay).
 * `challenge`: OPTIONAL.
 The `challenge` (challenge) claim MUST specify a String value that is provided by the authorization server for the client to include in the Client Attestation PoP JWT.
 * `iat`: OPTIONAL.
 The `iat` (issued at) claim MUST specify the time at which the Client Attestation PoP was issued.
 Note that the authorization server may reject JWTs with an "iat" claim value that is unreasonably far in the past.
 * `nbf`: OPTIONAL.
 The `nbf` (not before) claim MUST specify the time before which the Client Attestation PoP MUST NOT be accepted for processing.